openearth/xbeach-docs/docs/xbeach_manual.rst

 Stationary mode
 ~~~~~~~~~~~~~~~

+.. seealso:: The stationary mode is implemented in :f:mod:`wave_stationary_module`.

 In stationary mode the wave-group variations and thereby all
 infragravity motions are neglected.
 This is useful for conditions where
 the incident waves are relatively small and/or short, and these motions